dfouhey/sdodemo/README.md

 **Q. It seems as if there's missing observations looking at the dates?**

 **A.**  SDO itself will have some missing observations due to calibration maneuvers and anomalies.
-To prevent ambiguity in the handling of partial observations apples-to-oranges experiments, Mini SDO has only full observations.
+To prevent ambiguity in the handling of partial observations and apples-to-oranges experiments, Mini SDO has only full observations.
 The full dataset has the partial  observations  (i.e., if there's a 8/12 observation, the 8 valid ones are there).

 **Q. How do you cite this?**